FabLabGharbiya/fabzero/md-files/notes.md

 - i should write in the description of the fablabs.io that lab not allowed for outside school fans
 - if two different people working on the same repository, if one of them modify the file then push and the other one modify then push that will give me error, so i should pull first then modify then push
 - making new file contain every commands i want then sh file name to execute (nano filename ... making file ... save ... sh file name)
+- Fablab 2.0 : create fablab from the fablab machines
+- If you want to make a machines you have to know how it works
+- The fablab is not a production store
+- The students should visit fablab to learn not to just work

 [Go back to readme file](/readme.md)